AP Explains: Trump Seizes On Dubious Biden-Ukraine Story

 - FOLLOW US ON:

-WASHINGTON: Looking to undermine rival Joe Biden 20 days before the election, President Donald Trumps campaign has seized on a tabloid story offering bizarre twists to a familiar line of attack: Bidens relationship with Ukraine.
-But the story in the New York Post raises more questions than answers, including about the authenticity of an email at the center of the story.
+WASHINGTON: Looking to undermine rival Joe Biden two weeks before the election, President Donald Trumps campaign has seized on a tabloid story offering bizarre twists to a familiar line of attack: Bidens relationship with Ukraine.
+But the story in the New York Post raised more questions than answers, including about the authenticity of an email at the center of the story.

 A look at the development: